christhomas/fargate-bastion-sshd/README.md

 # Installing software

-Because each user runs as themselves, not run, `su-exec` is here to make sure you can terrify your closest devops by giving yourself a root ability to install software.
+Because each user runs as themselves, not run, `sudo` is here to make sure you can terrify your closest devops by giving yourself a root ability to install software.

 If you can launch containers into an ECS cluster, you can already launch a root enabled container.
 So it's not like this is